dotnet/csharplang/proposals/async-method-builders.md

 }
 ```

-### Determining the builder type for an async methd
+### Determining the builder type for an async method

 When compiling an async method, the builder type is determined by:
 1. looking in the containing scopes for an override attribute that specifies a builder type compatible with the method's return type.